data301-2020-winter2/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ![NumberOfEachGameReleased](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Nathan/Images/NumberOfGamesReleasedEachYear.png?raw=true)
 *Figure 3.4- Number of Games Released Each Year*

+The highest number of games released was in 2008 with 399 games.

 ### *What is the Total Sales Released Over The Years?*
 ![TotalSalesEachYear](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Nathan/Images/TotalSalesEachYear.png?raw=true)
 *Figure 3.5 -Total Sales Each Year*

+The Highest Recorded Sales was in 2008 with  489.12 Sales(Millions of Units).
 ### *What is the Average Sale of a Game Each Year?*

 ![AverageSaleForEachGameEachYear](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Nathan/Images/AverageSaleForEachGameEachYear.png?raw=true)